- 2 plans available + optional add-ons

 Continue reading about HSC in our complete The Home Service Club review.

-Any exclusions pertaining to septic system coverage will vary across home warranty providers, though most generally won’t cover costs related to:
+Any exclusions pertaining to septic system coverage will vary across home warranty providers, though most generally won’t cover costs related to the following:

 On top of a standard home warranty policy, which costs between $30 to $60 per month, or $360 to $720 per year, additional septic system coverage will usually only increase your premium by $5 or $10.